 Also, in August 2018, DYS canceled the community based contract with Health Resources of Arkansas (Preferred Family Health) due to allegations of Medicaid fraud and EAYS has been contracted with to provided the community based youth services in Prairie and White Counties.

 EAYS is currently the community based youth service provider for Crittenden County in the Second Judicial District through subcontract with CYS and for all the counties in the First Judicial District which includes: Cross, Monroe, Lee, Phillips, St. Francis and Woodruff counties and for the 17th Judicial District which is White and Prairie Counties.
-EAYS is also an Emergency Shelter provider statewide for the Division of Children and Family Services through direct contract with DCFS for youth in foster care.
+EAYS is also an Qualified Residential Treatment provider statewide for the Division of Children and Family Services through direct contract with DCFS for youth in foster care.

 |Our Mission||To provide comprehensive, therapeutic, educational and advocacy services to youth and their families and to instill motivation and courage to empower them to become healthy and productive members of their communities.|